 At the secondary level, there continues to be a focus on CTE.
 Gratiot-Isabella RESD and Bay-Arenac ISD operate outstanding CTE Centers.
 Saginaw Schools operates the Saginaw Career Complex and has been focused on increasing its scope and effectiveness.
 They are currently looking at adding additional courses in some of the most needed careers in the Healthcare industry.
+Jenny Geo, CTE director at SISD was names CTE National Educator of the Year for Region 1.

-Excellent post-secondary training opportunities are offered in the region by Central Michigan University, Saginaw Valley State University, Alma College, Mid Michigan Community College, Delta College, Davenport University, Greater Michigan Construction Academy, and Merrill Institute.
-Mid Michigan Community College and Delta College are very flexible and innovative in developing customized programs to meet employer workforce needs.
+Excellent post-secondary training opportunities are offered in the region by Central Michigan University, Saginaw Valley State University, Alma College, MidMichigan College, Delta College, Davenport University, Greater Michigan Construction Academy, and Merrill Institute.
+MidMichigan College and Delta College are very flexible and innovative in developing customized programs to meet employer workforce needs.

-Secondary and post-secondary training opportunities are enhanced through federal Perkins CTE grants administered through Delta College, Bay-Arenac ISD, Mid Michigan Community College, and Gratiot-Isabella RESD.
+Secondary and post-secondary training opportunities are enhanced through federal Perkins CTE grants administered through Delta College, Bay-Arenac ISD, MidMichigan College, and Gratiot-Isabella RESD.
 In addition, Dow Chemical has funded an extensive Science, Technology, Engineering, and Mathematics (STEM) Workforce initiative designed to increase the numbers of students taking STEM classes and working toward STEM careers.

-The demographic characteristics of the current workforce and how the region's demographics are changing in terms of population, labor supply, and occupational demand.
+• The demographic characteristics of the current workforce and how the region's demographics are changing in terms of population, labor supply, and occupational demand.